AyushmanNayak/cloneyt/README.md

-# KnockYout: Your Front-End YouTube Knockoff
+# WatchThis: Your Front-End YouTube Knockoff

 # Introduction
-KnockYout is a front-end YouTube clone that leverages the power of the YouTube v3 API, available through RapidAPI, to provide an immersive video-watching experience.
+WatchThis is a front-end YouTube clone that leverages the power of the YouTube v3 API, available through RapidAPI, to provide an immersive video-watching experience.

 # Key Features
 1. Video Search